 Lunge with Purpose

-Lunging a horse should always be done on a circle that they are comfortable with.
+Lunging should always be done on a circle that they are comfortable with.

 Young horses with no or little balance should be given at least an 18 meter circle.
 More balanced horses can lunge on a smaller circle.